Skip to Content

 The strengths and weaknesses of a curved pruning saw

-If you are doing a lot of sawing above your head or below waist level, a curved pruning saw excels.
+A curved pruning saw excels if you are doing a lot of sawing above your head or below waist level.

 Due to the curved blade design, the curved saw can dig into the wood in this position.

-It also feels much easier on your body to use a curved blade in these awkward positions than a straight pruning saw.
+Using a curved blade in these awkward positions also feels much easier on your body than a straight pruning saw.

 Considerations for the curved pruning saw.

 The weaknesses of curved pruning were mainly due to their limited versatility.
-Other than high or low pruning, they make the sawing process more difficult at other heights.
+Besides high or low pruning, they make the sawing process more difficult at different heights.

 This is because we naturally saw back in forth in a straight line, provided we are using it within a comfortable reaching range.